jarpsimoes/jarpsimoes.github.io/src/assets/content/personal-info/personal-info.md

 As Architect, I worked with main paradigms such a monoliths, microservices and cloud native applications.
-I've a DevOps focus, really believe in Developments Teams with operations knowledge to allow their development and operate yours code.
+I've a DevOps focus, really believe in Developments Teams with operations knowledge to allow their development and operate their code.

 This vision it's big challenge, because it not easy to have a development